Girl Lives 4 Days in Turkey Rubble

 ISTANBUL, Turkey (AP) _ Defying ever dwindling odds, a 10-year-old Israeli girl who had been buried under the rubble of her family’s summer house for four days was pulled out alive _ and thirsty for a soda _ by an Israeli rescue team today.

-Shirin Franko was reportedly in good condition after spending 98 hours in the wreckage of the 7-story building in Cinarcik, a small resort town about 30 miles across the Sea of Marmara from Istanbul.
+Shirin Franko was in ``reasonably good″ condition after spending 98 hours in the wreckage of the 7-story building, said Dr. Eugene Leibovitz, an Israeli military pediatrician.
+The girl was staying in Cinarcik, a small resort town about 30 miles across the Sea of Marmara from Istanbul.